apollographql/apollo-server/docs/source/schema/schema.md

 Additionally, mutations are much more likely than queries to cause errors, because they modify data.
 A mutation might even result in a _partial_ error, in which it successfully modifies one piece of data and fails to modify another.
 Regardless of the type of error, it's important that the error is communicated back to the client in a consistent way.

-To help resolve both of these concerns, we recommend defining a `MutationResponse` interface in your schema, along with a collection of object types that _implement_ that interface (one for each of your mutations).
+To help resolve both of these concerns, we recommend defining a `MutationResponse` [interface](../schema/unions-interfaces/#interface-type) in your schema, along with a collection of object types that _implement_ that interface (one for each of your mutations).

-Here's what the `MutationResponse` interface looks like:
+Here's what a `MutationResponse` interface might look like:

 ```graphql
 interface MutationResponse {